-See if you can agree with this: it is an unescapable fact that every human being is forced (by the circumstances of their experience and training) to make choices about what is good and what is not.
-Further, such choices are based on one’s worldview, one’s idea of the nature of the world and/or the the people in it.
+See if you can agree with this: it is a fact that every human being is forced to make choices about what is good and what is not.
+Further, such choices are based on one’s worldview, one’s idea of the nature of the world and/or the people in it.
 Let’s take an historic angle on this as an example.

 If you believe there is a higher intelligence that organized or created our world(s) and us, and that we ought to realize that we are responsible for our actions because we may eventually have to give an accounting for them, then you have a typical religious attitude about these things and your selections of “good” will be a reflection of those beliefs.
 If, on the other hand, you reject that idea, then your choices of what is good will be different.
 Frequently, they will not be entirely different, but there will be noticeable differences in the opinions of what is good and what is not.
 Abortion, euthanasia, gender identification, and marriage contracts are examples.